model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 The straightforward part is the first three fields.
 Similar to a `Vec<u8>`, we have a pointer `ptr` to the backing buffer of size `cap` bytes with `len` bytes currently in use.
 The field `data` is a bit trickier because it handles sharing of the backing buffer.
-In particular, `data` is used to distinguish between two kinds of representation: `KIND_VEC` and `KIND_ARC`.
+In particular, `data` is used to distinguish between two representation modes: `KIND_VEC` and `KIND_ARC`.
 - A `KIND_VEC` is used when the backing buffer is only pointed to by `ptr`.
 In this case, `data` is not used as a pointer but instead contains a sentinel value (the bottom bit is set to `'0b1`) to mark that we're using this representation.
 - A `KIND_ARC` is used when the backing buffer is shared by multiple `BytesMut` instances.
 In this case, each instance's `data` field points to a single `Shared` object whose `ref_count` keeps track of the number of aliases.
 In order for this aliasing to be safe, the implementation must ensure that each instance `ptr` field points to a disjoint part of the slice.
-[Additionally, the rules for [pointer alignment](https://doc.rust-lang.org/reference/type-layout.html#pointers-and-references-layout) ensure that we will never mix up representations (since the bottom bit of a pointer will always be `0`).]
+[Additionally, the rules for [pointer alignment](https://doc.rust-lang.org/reference/type-layout.html#pointers-and-references-layout), and the fact that `Shared` has `align > 1`, ensure that we will never mix up representations.]

 As a user of `BytesMut` you don't need to worry about this distinction.
 Under the hood, the implementation will switch representations as required [and, within the library implementation, we can use the private method `kind()` to query the representation of a given instance].